Matt Olson Player Props: Braves vs. Padres

-On Saturday, Matt Olson (on the back of going 0-for-2) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Michael Wacha.
-First pitch is at 7:20 PM ET.
+After going 3-for-4 with a double and an RBI in his most recent game, Matt Olson and the Atlanta Braves take on the San Diego Padres (who will hand the ball to Seth Lugo) at 7:10 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-2) against the Padres.
+In his most recent game, he strung together three hits (going 3-for-4 with a double and an RBI) against the Padres.

 Matt Olson Game Info & Props vs. the Padres